Xi's Latin America trip promotes friendship, solidarity, cooperation and development: Chinese Foreign Ministry - ExBulletin

 Xi's Latin America trip promotes friendship, solidarity, cooperation and development: Chinese Foreign Ministry

-From Lima to Rio de Janeiro, Xi once again sent a clear message of strong support for multilateralism at the crossroads of human history.
+Chinese President Xi Jinping is warmly welcomed by Peruvian Prime Minister Gustavo Adrianzen and other senior officials upon his arrival at Callao Air Base in Lima, Peru, November 14, 2024.
+Xi arrived here on Thursday to pay a visit of State in the Republic of Peru. and attend the 31st APEC Economic Leaders' Meeting at the invitation of President Dina Boluarte.
+(Xinhua/Li Xueren)

-BEIJING, Nov.
-23 (Xinhua) — Chinese President Xi Jinping's just-concluded visit to Latin America is a journey of friendship across mountains and seas, a journey of solidarity to jointly promote development and cooperation trip to expand the partnership, according to Chinese authorities. » said Foreign Minister Wang Yi.
+Chinese President Xi Jinping's just-concluded visit to Latin America is a journey of friendship across mountains and seas, a journey of solidarity to jointly promote development and a journey of cooperation to expand partnership, he said.
+Chinese Foreign Minister Wang Yi said.

 During the 11 days, Xi participated in nearly 40 bilateral and multilateral events and drafted more than 60 cooperation documents, said Wang, also a member of the Politburo of the Communist Party of China Central Committee.